 How to Sort Out Blank Rows?

-Sorting blank lines boils down to one thing, how many there are and whether they should be there or not.
-But first, look at these lines with both filled and blank lines:
+Sorting out blank rows depends on how many there are and whether they should be there or not.
+First, look at these lines that have both filled and blank cells:

 Select all data.